 Melatonin users have 90% higher chance of developing heart failure, twice as likely to die: New study | Mint

-Author’s summary: Long-term melatonin use in adults with insomnia significantly raises the likelihood of heart failure, hospitalization, and mortality, urging careful evaluation of its safety.
+Long-term melatonin use in adults with insomnia is associated with a significantly increased risk of heart failure, hospitalization, and mortality, suggesting careful consideration is needed before prolonged use.

 more